nicfv/Me/docs/blog/posts/2024-06-14-buying-house.md

 ## Looking for a Home

 I started working in August 2022, and began my house search in October.
 At the time, I thought buying was still a fever dream, so I actually started by touring a few rentals in the east bay.
 After a short time, I applied *and got pre-qualified* for a home loan, so I could see what my limit was.
 I met my first agent who took me on tours of condos in the Walnut Creek area.
 They weren't too bad, just a bit pricey for their size.
 I remember one of them was completely lined with mirrors on the walls, which I though was kind of creepy.
-I couldn't see myself living in any one of those places.
+I couldn't see myself living there.
+(At least, figuratively speaking.)

 After a while, I gave up with that agent and met up with my second agent who worked in the Oakland area.
 I really did not want to move to Oakland, but figured I'd give it a try anyway.
 This agent was kind of pushy and stressed me out a bit.
 We saw several places in Oakland and surrounding areas, including a converted 200 sq.ft. garage in Berkeley for a quarter million dollars.
 What a steal!
 We also saw some *definitely* haunted houses in Vallejo.
 Nope.